LauraKirby/mongo_intro/TermsAndQuestions.md

 3. What is Mongoose?
     - It is MongoDB with a schema.
 4. What is a Mongoose Model?
     - Models are fancy constructors compiled from the Schema definitions.
-Instances of these models represent documents which can be saved and retreived from the database.
+Instances of these models represent documents which can be saved and retreived from thegit  database.
 All document creation and retreival from the database is handled by these models.
+Source: http://mongoosejs.com/docs/models.html